pbmoses/grafana-crossplane/README.md

 ## Creating the secret

 A secret is required to configure access to the external resources, in this case Grafana Cloud.
 Ideally, a secrets manager along with something similar to the External Secrets Operator should be utilized to protect sensitive data.
-For the demo, we will use a standard Kubernetes secret.
+For the demo, we will use a standard Kubernetes secret with stringData for simplicity.
 The auth is the token that was created in the previous step.

 ``` bash